 At any rate, a summer staple here is to take those Georgia peaches, slice them up, and use them to make homemade peach ice cream.
 It doesn’t matter how hot it is, eating a bowl of this southern delicacy is a heavenly experience.
 You just have to eat it before the sun melts it.

 The best way to beat Georgia’s scorching heat is to just stay inside and enjoy the air conditioning.
-This will give you plenty of time to catch up on that binge-worthy show you’ve been wanting to watch, read your local newspaper, or work on that re-decorating project you’ve been putting off.
+This will give you plenty of time to catch up on that binge-worthy show you’ve been wanting to watch, find out what’s going on in the news, or work on that re-decorating project you’ve been putting off.

 All kidding aside, staying indoors is actually your best bet.
 You won’t get heat stroke or sunburn.